- The reality of the SAP Partnership Program is far different than what is usually presented.

 Wellogix also sued Accenture in 2008, and won a $94 million jury award against the company earlier this year.
 Last month, a judge lowered the award $50 million and told Wellogix it could either accept the new amount or hold a new trial.”

 Regulation performs the same function performed by referees at any game.
-A fair match can only be ensured by an impartial intermediary that enforces the civil rules of the game.
-Those who use the term “free markets” or competition without understanding this feature of markets fundamentally do not understand the entirety of the history of economics.
-The efficiency of the enterprise software market is vital for the efficiency of the overall economy, as is discussed in this article.
+A fair match can only be ensured by an impartial intermediary that enforces the game’s civil rules.
+Those who use the term “free markets” or competition without understanding this feature of markets fundamentally do not understand the entirety of economics’s history.
+The efficiency of the enterprise software market is vital for the overall economy’s efficiency, as is discussed in this article.

 Major consulting companies maximize their revenues by recommending SAP, and this is why software selections performed by the major consulting companies are essentially rigged, as I described in this article.